Marine sealants for ports increase durability and protect the soil

 Ports are busy areas subject to continuous traffic on and off water.
 Ships of all sizes come and go picking up and delivering cargo, brought to the port by trucks and trains, and people who have arrived by public or private vehicles.
-To protect the ports and the large concrete field in them, special sealants for ports have been developed.
+To protect the ports and the large concrete fields in them, special sealants for ports have been developed.
+As many ports are located at close proximity to seas and salty water, these are usually marine sealants.

 The sealants for harbors and ports increase durability and safety as well as protect the soil and water from contamination by chemicals by making the joints impermeable.